PySymGym/PySymGym/README.md

 - See [play_game](AIAgent/ml/game/play_game.py) to implement a server part with support for the websocket protocol
 - See [messages](AIAgent/connection/game_server_conn/messages.py) to provide serialization-deserialization of data according to the established protocol
 - Implement methods for:

   - Symbolic execution in training mode
   - Running with a trained model
-- Add the server configuration to your config file.

 _Integration examples:_